yasming/Alien_Apocalypse_Api_Ruby/README.md

 - Running application locally:

 ```
-Comment lines 23 and 63 from archive: config/database.yml
+Comment lines 23 and 63 from archive: config/database.yml, because
+when postgres is running locally isn't necessary expose the host
 ```

 ```